Post-quantum nonlocality in the minimal triangle scenario: Inflation

 \section{Inflation}

 Inflation is a general framework for characterising correlations in causal structures (among which networks constitute a particularly interesting class).
 The key concept in inflation is the \textit{gedankenexperiment} of considering that one has access to multiple copies of the sources of physical systems and measurement devices that make up the network, and can arrange them in arbitrary configurations.
 While at first it seems that analysing the correlations that are generated in these new configurations is an equally (if not more) daunting task, the fact that the elements in the inflation are copies of those in the original network imply a number of symmetries that allows to simplify the characterisation, which can then be formulated in terms of linear \cite{Wolfe2019} or semidefinite programming \cite{Wolfe2021}.
+In the following we provide a brief, high-level overview of the reasonings behind inflation and how different variants constrain different types of correlations, referring the reader to the original references, Refs.~\cite{Wolfe2019,Wolfe2021,Gisin2020}, for more detailed descriptions.